Plow74/mdexample/file.md

 accordance with the implementation specification adopted in § 170.215(a)(3).</p></li>
 <li><p>[Standalone-Launch] The health IT developer demonstrates the
-ability of the Health IT Module to return a “Patient” FHIR resource that matches the patient context provided in step 9 of this section according to the implementation specification adopted in § 170.215(a)(2).</p></li>
+ability of the Health IT Module to return a “Patient” FHIR® resource that matches the patient context provided in step 9 of this section according to the implementation specification adopted in § 170.215(a)(2).</p></li>
 <li><p>[Both] The health IT developer demonstrates the ability of the
 Health IT Module to grant an access token when a refresh token is supplied according to the implementation specification adopted in §